-But what if you’re not driving much or are anywhere near your car once you arrive?
+But what if you’re not driving much or are nowhere near your car once you arrive?
 Do you really want to put extra drain on your battery, particularly among the more remote, less populous destinations?

 The latest and greatest alternatives to solving this problem include renewable energy, and for the most part by way of solar power.
-A few companies seem to have cornered this market and developed products that allow for the capture and storage of sunlight into portable batteries.

 Technology can be a valuable addition to your camping trip; the right items could make all the difference, so choose wisely.